Trigger Rules

 - stages: # Pipeline 2

-Corresponds to the branch of the code repository, used to match the branch corresponding to the event and specify the pipeline configuration.
+The trigger branch refers to the branch in the code repository where the event occurs, used to match the corresponding pipeline configuration.

 Matching Patterns